 The 2019 Neuroendocrine Tumor Research Foundation-AACR Grant will allow my laboratory to develop a drug delivery approach that uniquely combines clinically proven imaging and therapy moieties into a single agent.
 The funding critically supports my long-term goal of introducing new precision therapies for patients with neuroendocrine tumors.

-Our overarching goal is to better understand the role of lysine methylation of cellular proteins in neuroendocrine tumor development.
-To explore possible connections between over 100 methyltransferases and tumorigenesis we performed a high-content genetic screen.
-We identified NSD3 enzyme as a key driver of neuroendocrine tumor progression and drug resistance.
+Dr. Mazur and his research group previously identified histone lysine N-methyltransferase NSD3 as a key driver of neuroendocrine tumor progression and drug resistance.
 However, the catalytic activity and substrate specificity of NSD3 in neuroendocrine tumors remains unknown.
-We hypothesize that NSD3 enzymatic activity cooperates with oncogenic signaling to promote the unlimited expansion of neuroendocrine cells.
-We will use a multi-disciplinary strategy to characterize NSD3 methylation activity and elucidate the molecular mechanisms and pathways by which NSD3 promotes tumorigenesis.
-To validate the function and therapeutic potential of NSD3 we have generated a pre-clinical mouse model of pancreatic neuroendocrine tumors faithfully recapitulating human disease.
-The major, long-term impact of our studies will be the development of novel therapeutic strategies to treat several types of devastating neuroendocrine cancers.
+They hypothesize that NSD3 enzymatic activity cooperates with oncogenic signaling to promote the unlimited expansion of neuroendocrine cells.
+They are using a multi-disciplinary strategy to characterize NSD3 methylation activity and elucidate the molecular mechanisms and pathways by which NSD3 promotes tumorigenesis.
+To validate the function and therapeutic potential of NSD3, they have generated a pre-clinical mouse model of pancreatic neuroendocrine tumors faithfully recapitulating human disease.

-Dr. Mazur earned his PhD degree in 2011 in the Max Planck Institute of Biochemistry and University of Munich, Germany.
-From 2011 to 2016 Dr. Mazur completed his postdoctoral fellowship at Stanford University, in the laboratory of Dr. Julien Sage.
-Since 2017, Dr. Mazur is an assistant professor at MD Anderson Cancer Center.
-Dr. Mazur’s research uncovered the function of several orphan enzymes that provided new links between protein modification and cancer biology.
+Dr. Mazur earned his PhD degree at the Max Planck Institute of Biochemistry and University of Munich, Germany.
+He completed his postdoctoral fellowship at Stanford University.
+He is currently an assistant professor at MD Anderson Cancer Center, where he is uncovering the function of several orphan enzymes that provide new links between protein modification and cancer biology.
 His lab aims to harness protein post translation modification signaling to cancer therapy.
-Dr. Mazur’s work is supported by the NIH Pathway to Independence, CPRIT Rising Star Award and Sanofi Innovation Award.

 Acknowledgement of Support